SheepCreativeSoftware/readlines-iconv/Readme.md

 readlines-iconv tries to evaluate the specific line ending by itself.
 To explicitly set the line ending, use the `newLineCharacter` function

-You can change the number of digits after the decimal point, for the percentage value using `percentageFractionDigits`

 ## License
 Copyright (c) 2023-2024 Marina Egner ([sheepcs.de](https://sheepcs.de)).
 This is free software and may be redistributed under the terms specified in the LICENSE file.